Dance

 Act II

 Scene I, The Journey Through Spring: We are introduced to the Spring Princess, a kind but lonely woman who welcomes Gerda with open arms and wishes more than anything that she will stay.
 Knowing that Gerda needs rest, Spring Princess tells Gerda to sleep, hoping that she will forget her journey.
-However, the Whispering Roses wake Gerda up and remind her to think of her sister and encourage her to continue on to the next season.
+However, the Whispering Roses, with the help of the Raven, wake Gerda up and remind her to think of her sister and encourage her to continue on to the next season.

 Scene III, The Journey Through Fall: Gerda is scared and tired now as her journey has been long.
-As the temperature begins to drop, and the Enchantress leads her into the Fall Season, she calls on the Queen of the Sprites to continue the journey with Gerda.
-Here, she is introduced to a woman who she hopes will lead Gerda safely through Fall.
+As the temperature begins to drop, the Enchantress leads her into the Fall Season.
+Here, she is introduced to a woman she hopes will lead Gerda safely through Fall.
 Unfortunately, the woman double crosses both the Queen of the Sprites and Gerda, and sells her to the Fall Princess, the wild and fearsome leader.
-Fall Princess’ daughter, Robber Girl, enters and begs her mother to give her Gerda as a playmate because she has no friends her own age.
+Fall Princess’ daughter, Robber Girl, enters and begs her mother to give her Gerda as a plaything because she has no friends her own age.
 The Princess finally agrees.
 In time, Gerda realizes that she must leave because her sister is the most important thing to her.
-Gerda tricks the Robber Girl into letting her go and the Robber Girl’s mother, the Fall Princess, reveals her disappointment with her child.
+With the help of the Raven, Gerda tricks the Robber Girl into letting her go and her mother, the Fall Princess, reveals her disappointment with her child.

 Ken and Myra White